lukaspalm/rocklib/README.md

 &nbsp;

 ## Installation
+>[!Warning]
+> This library does not yet exist on pypi, as this is a work in progress.
+> The code may not be complete.
+Wait for release, or do debugging yourself.

 You will need `python3-dev`, on Debian/Ubuntu.
 You can install this with:
 ```bash
 sudo apt install python3-dev
 ```

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install rocklib and gpiod, which is utilized for GPIO control.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install rocklib and gpiod (will be removed in future versions).

 ```bash
 pip install rocklib gpiod